-l Electronic version on TRIM is the controlled version.
-I Printed copies are considered uncontrolled.
-Before using a printed copy, verify that it is the current version.
+Electronic version on TRIM is the controlled f version.
+Printed copies are considered uncontrolled Before using a printed copy, verify that it is the current version.

 This document sets out the policy of the City of Mount Gambier ("Council") for: